threesided

 Also: question to anyone potentially considering 3d: what filetype do I save the models as to allow them to go into your game?
 Just in case I get around to making something in 3d.

-.blend is recommended since Blender is free and it has exporters for most other formats.
-Please don't export to .obj if your content is animated.
 Hi, I just joined the forum because of this collaboration.
 I'm an artist and musician.
 I don't use Blender because it confuses me.
 I'm pretty good with what I have; Bryce6, trueSpace7, and a lot of free tools.
 I won't be animating the models.
 I'll just post characters in spread eagle for boning (I assume that's what programmers do with them).
 What standard 3D format should I post?
 What 2D format should I post?
 What format should I post music loops in?
-Thanks.

 Logged